-How Is Child Support Determined In Ohio?
+How Is Child Support Determined In High-Asset Divorce?

 Whether two parents have filed for divorce or dissolution, legally separated or were never married to begin with, their children deserve to be well-cared for.
 For this reason, the Ohio courts expect both parents to contribute to the children’s basic needs.
 Typically, the children will spend the majority of overnights with one parent while the other will contribute financially.